rajatsangrame/circularseekbar/README.md

 <img src="seekbar.gif" width="40%">

+Similar to the android Seekbar, Circular Seekbar is created to seek the progress in circular shape.
+This lib contains two seekbars.
+One is simple `CircularSeekbar` and other is `RainbowSeekbar`.
+Both provides feature like gradients, colors, animated progress etc but the major difference in `RainbowSeekbar` currently doesn't support rotation and focused on sweep angle in fixed position (start position is bottom) and `CircularSeebar` supports rotation.

+Below are some of the key features provided by Circular Seekbar

 ## Features

-* Set progress with animation.
-* Seek the progress by touch events.
+* Set progress accurately with animation as well as with touch events.
+* Apply gradients and colors to seekbar elements.
+* Change the sweep angle of seekbar between 0 to 360 degrees.
-* Modify the start angle of seekbar by 0, 90, 180 and 270 degrees.
+* Rotation (Moving start angle of seekbar by 0, 90, 180 and 270 degrees).
-* Option to change the color of seekbar elements
-* Option to change the thickness of seekbar and thumb-radius.
+* Option to change its thickness, thumb-radius, enable/disable touch event, thumb visibility etc.

 Clone this repository play with the sample app to know more.